AliceRamirez17/a-solar-tale/README.md

-# 🌞 The Sun Whispers
+# 🌞 A Solar Tale

 *A digital storytelling experience inspired by the NASA Space Apps Challenge 2025 — "Stellar Stories: Space Weather Through the Eyes of Earthlings".*

 ## 👩🏽‍🚀 Project Overview
-**The Sun Whispers** is a digital children's story told from the perspective of the Sun — a cosmic narrator who speaks across cultures, centuries, and technologies.
+**A Solar Tale** is a digital children's story told from the perspective of the Sun — a cosmic narrator who speaks across cultures, centuries, and technologies.
 Through five poetic acts, the story traces humanity’s relationship with space weather, highlighting how solar activity affects life on Earth.
 From ancient myths to Galileo's telescope, and from space flares to a young girl’s curiosity, the tale blends science and storytelling.

 This project was built by the **HerCode** collective for NASA's 2025 Space Apps Challenge.
 It uses verified data and resources from NASA, NOAA, and other official institutions to introduce complex scientific concepts to children in an accessible, emotionally engaging format.